Primary Sclerosing Cholangitis

 Treatments

-PSC is diagnosed through cholangiography, which involves injecting dye into the bile ducts and taking an x-ray.
-Cholangiography can be performed as an endoscopic procedure (endoscopic retrograde cholangiopancreatography, ERCP), through radiology or surgery, or with magnetic resonance imaging (MRI) scans specifically designed to look at the bile ducts, called MRCP (magnetic resonance cholangiopancreatography).
-Treatment usually includes ursodeoxycholic acid, a medication used to make bile less toxic.
-Other medications to relieve itching, antibiotics to treat infections, and vitamin supplements, as people with PSC are often deficient in vitamins A, D, E and K, may be necessary.
-In some cases, ERCP’s are required to open major blockages in the bile ducts.
-No medication has been found to improve survival or need for liver transplantation.
-Liver transplantation may be the only option if the liver begins to fail.
+Treatment usually includes ursodeoxycholic acid; a medication used to make bile less toxic.
+Other medications to relieve itching, antibiotics to treat infections, and vitamin supplements, as people with PSC are often deficient in vitamins A, D, E, and K, may be necessary.
+In some cases, an ERCP is required to open major bile duct obstructions.
+No medication has been found to improve survival or the need for liver transplantation.
+Liver transplantation may be the only option if the liver fails.